 Here is some of the functionality included in Manufacturing Cloud.

 Sales Agreements, part of Manufacturing Cloud, allow sales and operations teams to efficiently manage the life cycle of sales agreements in a shared interface.
-Parameters such as negotiated discounts, volume commitments, start/end dates, and the scheduled frequency for planned orders can all be managed within Salesforce.
+Parameters such as negotiated discounts, volume commitments, start and end dates, and the scheduled frequency for planned orders can all be managed within Salesforce.

-Integration of ERP Data using MuleSoft means that account performance can be more easily tracked compared to an environment of disparate systems.
+The integration of ERP Data using MuleSoft enables account performance to be more easily tracked compared to an environment of disparate systems.

 Account-Based Forecasting allows teams to develop more accurate forecasts using a “central source of truth.”
 Profits and revenue margins are more easily predictable.

 Salesforce Field Service has also been incorporated.
 This helps support teams resolve product issues faster.
-Also, as part of the IoT realm, field equipment can trigger alerts within Salesforce about actual or potential field equipment problems.
+Additionally, as part of the IoT realm, field equipment can trigger alerts within Salesforce regarding actual or potential problems with the field equipment.

-Pre-packaged functionality such as the above means that if your company adopts Salesforce, you or a Salesforce implementation partner will not need to spend as much time building out the CRM system to address business requirements that are specific to your industry and your business.
+Pre-packaged functionality, such as the above, means that if your company adopts Salesforce, you or a Salesforce implementation partner will not need to spend as much time building out the CRM system to address business requirements that are specific to your industry and business.

 Unless you already have an experienced Salesforce specialist on staff or you plan to hire one, you’ll likely need some outside assistance implementing the solution.
-To help you with that, we’ve created a shortlist of some of the top Salesforce implementation partners for manufacturers.
+To assist you with this, we’ve compiled a shortlist of some of the top Salesforce implementation partners for manufacturers.

 In no particular order, they are: